-Pathology seminars: 8 one-hour seminars per student.
+Pathology seminars: 8 on line, one-hour seminars per student.

-4.4.Course planning and calendar
+4.4.
+Course planning and calendar

 Activity Hours

 Practicum ruminants 22

 Practicum porcine 15

 Practicum poultry and rabbits 15

+Practicum postmortem 38

 The specific timetable of each group of practices in each of the activities scheduled will be published in advance on the website of the Faculty.